Ready for a career change but have no idea what else to do – or where to start? Are you stuck in a job that is not you?

 Trust me.
 I ticked all these statistics in the previous 20 years of my career.

-Somehow, I got stuck between my ambitious to be a great entrepreneur, patterns which been in my family for generations, and my needs to work physically.
+Somehow, I got stuck between my ambitious to be a great entrepreneur and my needs to work physically.

 I did hate that for most of my life.
 But I have not seen all this time that I repeat patterns which been in my family for generations.